threefoldfoundation/info_threefold/src/farming/farming_logic3.md

 The Consensus_Engine measures uptime and other SLA parameters.
 If the required minimal levels are not reached no farming rewards will be rewarded to the farmer.

+> Note: The consensus driven token reward engine hasn't been implemented yet.
+It will be live with ThreeFold Grid 3.0 in H2 2021.

-## Cultivation Fee and Burning of TFT
+## Cultivation Fee and Staking of TFT

 - 10% of the cultivation fee goes to the farmer.
-- 20-40% of the cultivation fee is burnt by the the Tf_chain in TFGrid 3.0.
-The burning process destroys the tokens.
-This mechanism ensure that the amount of tokens being created are low in relation to the value increase of the grid.
+- 20-40% of the cultivation fee goes to a staking pool on the the tf_chain in TFGrid 3.0.
+The staking mechanism will ensure future farming rewards in relation to the growth of the grid.
 - If a node has +80% utilization, then more tokens will be burned than farmed to ensure scarcity of TFT.

 The rest of the cultivation fee is used to reward the capacity sales channel, see threefold_channel.